 Leave Italy’s southern capital behind for a trip to the northern center of fashion and banking.
 Learn about taking the train from Naples to Milan.

-The duration of the train trip may seem intimidating - it’s takes Italy’s high-speed trains about 4.5-hours to travel the 481 miles (775 km) - but compare that with the roughly 8 hours it would take you to drive the distance and it’s easy to see why the train is the better option.
-Go by train and relax as you watch the Italian countryside roll by.
+The duration of the train trip by Italy’s high-speed train is about 4.5-hours to travel the 481 miles (775 km).
+It is easy to see why the train is a better option considering the drive would take roughly 8 hours.
+Going by train gives you the opportunity to relax as you watch the Italian countryside roll by.

 Frequent Trains from Naples to Milan

-The high-speed Alta Velocità (AV) trains operated by Trenitalia depart Naples’ Centrale station headed for Milan’s Centrale station 1-2 times per hour during most weekdays, which translates into 50 trains per day.
-The first Milan-bound train leaves Naples at 6:10am, the last at 7pm, and the fastest trains cover the distance in 4 hours 15 minutes.
+The high-speed Alta Velocità (AV) trains operated by Trenitalia departs from Naples’ Centrale station headed for Milan’s Centrale station 1-2 times per hour on weekdays.
+That comes out to a total of 50 trains departures per day, the first leaving Naples at 6:10am, and the last at 7pm.
+The fastest trains cover the distance in 4 hours and 15 minutes.

-In addition to those AV trains, there are other--slower--trains that connect the two cities.
-They may have lower-priced tickets, but be aware that sometimes these trains take more than eight hours to travel from Naples to Milan.
+In addition to those AV trains, there are other slower trains that connect the two cities.
+They may have lower-priced tickets, but be aware some of these trains can take more than eight hours to travel from Naples to Milan.
 Train tickets on this route for all options range from $57-115.

 Note that weekends and holidays typically mean less frequent service and sometimes longer travel times.